-In connection with the proposed issuance of the Series 2019 Bonds, the City retained LeighFisher (the "Airport Consultant") to prepare the Report of the Airport Consultant attached hereto as APPENDIX A. The Report of the Airport Consultant provides, among other things, a summary of the funding plan for the Capital Plan to 2023, analyses of historical airline service and passenger traffic, analyses of historical Airport revenues and expenses, and financial forecasts demonstrating the sufficiency of Net General Revenues and PFC Revenues, as applicable, to pay the Debt Service Requirements of the Outstanding Senior Lien General Revenue Bonds, the Outstanding Hybrid PFC Bonds, the Series 2019 Bonds, and the Proposed 2020-2022 Bonds, while meeting the debt service coverage requirements of the rate covenant under the Bond Ordinance.
-The forecasts through Fiscal Year 2024 (the "Forecast Period") are based upon assumptions and estimates concerning future events and circumstances, as set forth in the Report of the Airport Consultant, which the City and the Department of Aviation believe to be reasonable.
+In connection with the recent issuance of the Series 2019 New Money Bonds, the City retained LeighFisher (the "Airport Consultant") to prepare the Report of the Airport Consultant attached hereto as APPENDIX A. The Report of the Airport Consultant provides, among other things, a summary of the funding plan for the Capital Plan to 2023, analyses of historical airline service and passenger traffic, analyses of historical Airport revenues and expenses, and financial forecasts demonstrating the sufficiency of Net General Revenues and PFC Revenues, as applicable, to pay the Debt Service Requirements of the Outstanding Senior Lien General Revenue Bonds, the Outstanding Hybrid PFC Bonds, and the Proposed 2020-2022 Bonds, while meeting the debt service coverage requirements of the rate covenant under the Bond Ordinance.
+However, the Report of the Airport Consultant has not been updated for events or transactions occurring after its date and estimates of debt service presented in the Report of the Airport Consultant do not take into account the actual debt service requirements of the Series 2019 New Money Bonds, estimated debt service savings to be achieved by the issuance of the Series 2019 Refunding Bonds, or associated changes in estimated cost-recovery revenues.
+The forecast financial results of the Airport through Fiscal Year 2024 (the "Forecast Period") are based upon assumptions and estimates concerning future events and circumstances, as set forth in the Report of the Airport Consultant, which the City and the Department of Aviation believe to be reasonable.
 The Report of the Airport Consultant is included in reliance upon the knowledge and experience of the Airport Consultant as airport consultants.
-The Report of the Airport Consultant should be read in its entirety for an understanding of the assumptions and rationale underlying the financial forecasts.
-"APPENDIX A - REPORT THE AIRPORT CONSULTANT - Background, OF Assumptions, and Rationale for the Financial Forecasts" attached hereto.
+The Report of the Airport Consultant should be read in its entirety for an understanding of the assumptions and rationale underlying the "APPENDIX A - REPORT forecasts.
+See THE financial OF CONSULTANT - Background, Assumptions, and Rationale for the Financial Forecasts" attached hereto.

-The following table, which has been extracted from the Report of the Airport Consultant, presents the forecast financial results of the Airport through the Forecast Period.
+The following tables, which have been extracted from the Report of the Airport Consultant, present the forecast financial results of the Airport through the Forecast Period.
 The forecast indicates compliance with the rate covenant under the Bond Ordinance for each Fiscal Year of the Forecast Period.